HesselM/rpicross_notes/01-setup.md

 This page describes how to setup a [VirtualBox](https://www.virtualbox.org/) to be used for cross-compilation and how to initialise the Raspberry Pi (RPi).
 A [VirtualBox](https://www.virtualbox.org/) is used to ensure we can experiment with compilation and installation of the necessary tools without pushing or messing up our main system to an unfixable state.

-Both the Raspberry Pi (RPi) and VirtualBox (aka "Cross-Compile Server" or XCS) will be configured to run headless, that is, without GUI and command line oriented.
+Both the Raspberry Pi (RPi) and VirtualBox (aka "Cross-Compile Server" or XCS) will be configured to run headless, that is, without graphical interface (GUI).
 The XCS will be configured with a shared folder so you can develop your code in any program on your main machine, while able to cross-compile it in a controlled setup.

 Throughout this guide the following prefixes for commands are used:
 - `HOST~$` commands executed on the Host, our main system.
-- `XCS~$` commands executed in the VirtualBox / Cross-Compile Server
+- `XCS~$` commands executed on the Cross-Compilation Server / VirtualBox.
 - `RPI~$` commands executed on the Raspberry Pi

 ## Table of Contents